 Bayas, who is on an F-1 visa, is one of more than 3,600 international students and scholars at UNC — more than 3,000 of whom are F-1 and J-1 visa holders.

 ICE’s modifications allow F-1 visa holders under a hybrid model, like the one UNC has adopted for the fall, to take more than one class or three credit hours online.
 However, Bayas said questions remain as to what will happen if the University ends up transitioning to entirely remote instruction.

 “The people who we reach out to for answers don't know the answer either, so what do we do?”
 Bayas said.
 “We can't just hang out here and wait for them to tell us something — I mean, we need to book flights, we need to sublease our houses, we need to figure out what we're going to do with our things.”

 Currently, UNC plans to offer multiple modes of delivery in the fall, including in-person instruction, entirely remote classes and a blend of the two.
 Students were able to view their official academic schedules July 1, though Executive Vice Chancellor and Provost Bob Blouin said they are not yet finalized.

 Bayas said she now has to change her entire schedule for the fall to ensure she has in-person classes.
-Currently, she said, her classes are all online, which she was taking to fulfill graduation requirements.
-She said because she no longer has the option to remain in Ecuador and take her classes online, if she can’t change her schedule, her only options are either to take a leave of absence or withdraw for the semester.
+Currently, her classes are all online, which she was taking to fulfill graduation requirements.
+She said because she no longer can remain in Ecuador and take her classes online, if she can’t change her schedule, her only options are to either take a leave of absence or withdraw for the semester.

 Since the announcement of restrictions for F-1 visa holders, UNC students have put together a spreadsheet and website compiling a list of classes with in-person instruction, and other resources for international students, which Bayas said she has been going through.